 - Flies are most active during summer when they freely fly around to seek waste, hover over garbage dumps, and drift towards foul-smelling rotten food.
 Summer is also their breeding season, which is why they multiply tenfold over the warm months.
 Seal cracks and holes in your walls to keep them out.
 If you install a fly zapper, keep it away from doors and windows, so you don’t lure flies into your home.

 - Mosquitoes also breed abundantly during summer, thanks to summer rains that form stagnant pools of water.
 Get rid of stagnant water in and around your home to prevent them from multiplying further.

 - Termites start colonies in the spring, but you feel the full effect of their infestation come summer.
 By this time, they’ve established formidable colonies and have a queen that continuously lays eggs to expand.
-Get rid of the moisture in the wooden parts of your home to prevent the spread.
+Get rid of the moisture in the wooden parts of your home to prevent the spread and give your home termite treatment.
 If the termites have attacked a movable wooden piece, place it under the sun; termites can’t stand the heat.